 State of the source link after succeeding in performing RA to the target cell of the DAPS HO when the UE experiences failure in the target before receiving DAPS source release message.

-Handover type indicator i.e., indication that the handover failure is associated to the DAPS HO.
+Handover type indicator in case of RLF in target cell after successful HO i.e., indication that the last handover before the RLF was a DAPS HO.

+Indicator to determine whether the HOF happened before or after the RLF at the source

 Q8: Which of the above measurements do you want to include in the RLF report associated to a failed DAPS HO?